In this article

 Wix also offers a community forum, but participation is limited.
 There are only a few hundred total posts, and many questions get few or no answers.

 Need help from the pros?
 All WordPress.com plans include tech support, and paid plans offer 24/7 email and live chat.
-With Business or eCommerce plans, you can even schedule a one‑on‑one orientation with a “happiness engineer” who will help set up your site.
+With plugin-enabled plans, you can even schedule a one‑on‑one orientation with a “happiness engineer” who will help set up your site.

 Wix solely offers phone support, and while those with VIP plans get to skip phone wait lines, VIP Support is only available four days a week during certain hours.
 All other plans get the same basic support as free accounts.